 Below is a painting with comparatively less variance.
 The result is a much calmer painting.

 Your paints cannot physically move, but you can arrange the paints in a way which gives the illusion or suggestion of movement.

 One of the most effective techniques for creating movement in your painting is to use bold and directional brushwork.
 By doing this, you can suggestively push your viewer around the painting as you please.
 You could also suggest movement through repetition or pattern.

-Below are two examples of paintings which demonstrate a great sense of movement.
+Below are two examples of paintings that demonstrate a great sense of movement.